rememberSoftwares/yacana/README.md

 Giving the LLM the opportunity to call a tool is the most important thing an agent can do !
 But what is a "tool" ?
 A "tool" simply refers to a python function.
 THis function can be the entry point to any level of underlying complexity.
 But it doesn't matter.
 What matters is that the LLM can call the tool with the correct arguments.
 This way, LLMs can interract with *classic* programming interfaces that produce deterministic results (aka normal programming).

 For instance let's say you want a calculator powered by an LLM.
 You cannot rely on the LLM doing the math because even though it knows how to decompose equation to an extent and basic arthitmetics, it will fail on more advance calculous.
-Therefor what we expect from the LLM is not to peerform the operation itself.
+Therefore what we expect from the LLM is not to peerform the operation itself.
 That the CPU can do perfectly.
 What we expect it to achive is to decompose correctly the equation and call tools that perform the resolution and return the result.

 Let's do our first tool calling with a simple addition !